 I started a food blog by accident, by mistake really.
-I was prompted by the photo gallery on my phone and the one on Mike’s phone and the ones on our laptops.
+I was prompted by the photo gallery on my phone and the one on Mike’s phone, my partner in food and life.
 We had photo galleries filled with nothing but pictures of food.
 At the time, I had no idea that photos equaled Instagram and recipes equaled food blog.
 That’s OK though because it wasn’t really the photos that excited me.
 They were terrible anyway as our initial Instagram feed proves.
 I was compelled by the stories our photos had to tell.
 They were stories of amateur home cooks with limited time and space; each picture connecting my past with my present and offering a glimpse into my future.
 We don’t have the budget or the resources that Rachel Ray has to devote to cooking and recipe development, but that’s the beauty of it.
 Because if we can do it; you can do it!
 I write Big Bites Tiny Kitchen not just to show you that you can do it too, but that you should do it…that it’s worth it.
 Making dinner in your own kitchen and sitting down to share a meal with someone is worth it.
 And the Food Network doesn’t have the rights to our story (at least not yet).

 From the time I learned what a blog was, I always suspected I might write one someday.
 The problem was I didn’t have anything to say at the time.
 I was half joking when I said to Mike, “we should start a food blog. ” In the same way that ill-advised friends wake up one day certain that they should open a bar together, I was certain we should start a food blog together.
-So on that May evening two years ago when Mike surprised me with the digital skeleton of what is now Big Bites Tiny Kitchen, I had nothing to do but write.
+So on that May evening a few years ago when Mike surprised me with the digital skeleton of what is now Big Bites Tiny Kitchen, I had nothing to do but write.

 I found myself with a thousand words for every picture